Characterizing co-NL by a group action: Non-Deterministic Pointer Machines

-We define a \emph{pseudo-configuration} $c$ of $M \in \NDPMp{p}$ as a \enquote{partial snapshot}: $c \in \{0,1,\star\}^p \times Q$ contains the last values read by the $p$ pointers and the current state, \emph{but does not contain the addresses of the $p$ pointers}.
+We define a \emph{pseudo-configuration} $c$ of $M \in \NDPMp{p}$ as a \enquote{partial snapshot}: an element in $\{0,1,\star\}^p \times Q$ that contains the last values read by the $p$ pointers and the current state, \emph{but does not contain the addresses of the $p$ pointers}.
 The set of pseudo-configurations of a machine $M$ is written $C_M$ and it is the domain of the transition relation.

 Let $M \in \NDPMp{p}$, $c \in C_M$ and $n\in \naturalN$ an input.
-We define $M_{c}(n)$ as $M$ with $n$ encoded as a string on its circular input tape (as $\star a_1 \hdots a_k$ for $a_1 \hdots a_k$ the binary encoding of $n$ and $a_{k+1} = a_0 = \star$) starting in the pseudo-configuration $c$ with $\pos{p_{i}}=0$ for all $1 \leqslant i \leqslant p$ (that is, the pointers are initialized with the address of the symbol $\star$).
+We define $M_{c}(n)$ as $M$ with $n$ encoded as a string on its circular input tape (as $\star a_1 \hdots a_k$ for $a_1 \hdots a_k$ the binary encoding of $n$ and $a_{k+1}=a_0=\star$) starting in the pseudo-configuration $c$ with $\pos{p_{i}}=0$ for all $1 \leqslant i \leqslant p$ (that is, the pointers are initialized with the address of the symbol $\star$).
 The pointers may be considered as variables that have been declared but not initialized yet.
 They are associated with \emph{memory slots} that store the values and are updated only when the pointer moves, so as the pointers did not moved yet, those memory slots haven't been initialized.
 The \emph{initial pseudo-configuration} $c$ initializes those $p$ registers, not necessarily in a faithful way (it may not reflect the values contained at $\pos{p_i}$).
 The entry $n$ is \emph{accepted} (resp. \emph{rejected}) by $M$ with \emph{initial pseudo-configuration} $c \in C_M$ if after a finite number of transitions every branch of $M_c(n)$ reaches \textbf{accept} (resp. at least a branch of $M$ reaches \textbf{reject}).
 We say that $M_c(n)$ halts if it accepts or rejects $n$ and that $M$ decides a set $S$ if there exists an initial pseudo-configuration $c \in C_M$ such that $M_c(n)$ accepts if and only if $n \in S$.
 We write $\lang{M}$ the set decided by $M$.

 \begin{definition} Let \cc{\{NDPM\}} be the class of sets $S$ such that there exists a \NDPM that decides $S$. \end{definition}